 At the age of 16, in January 1909, prior to marriage, she gave birth to a daughter, Mildred Miller.

 Sadly, during the deadly influenza epidemic that swept through our nation during World War I, Guss became a victim, and when added to a case of pneumonia, he died at the age of 37 on Oct.
 16, 1918.
-His remains were laid to eternal rest in the Howesville Cemetery.
+His remains were laid to eternal rest in the St. Joseph Catholic Cemetery in Lowesville.
 No stone is known to mark his grave today.

-After several years as a widow, Agnes married again to John Thomas Riley Sr. (1881-1960) in about 1921.
-He was the son of Ray and Jane (Keller) Thomas and a native of Mount Pleasant, Westmoreland County, PA.
+After several years as a widow, Agnes circa 1921 married again to John Thomas Riley Sr. (1881-1961), the son of Ray and Jane (Keller) Thomas and a native of Mount Pleasant, Westmoreland County, PA.

-They had five more children -- Daniel Edward Riley, Hugh Charles Riley, John Thomas Riley Jr., Caroline Agnes Riley and Martha Lee Riley.
+They had five more children -- Daniel Edward Riley Sr., Hugh Charles Riley, John Thomas Riley Jr., Caroline Agnes "Carol" Hammond and Martha Lee Riley.